 The bsubmit program can be used multiple times for a given

-later submission is considered to supersede previous
+A later (on time) submission is considered to supersede previous

 submissions.
 If you would like us to grade an earlier submission